outdreamer/build-a-cure/docs/tasks/function_to_do.md

         [0020] Fig. 4 General Execution Workflow is an overview of an example process 400 for implementing problem-solving automation workflows in steps 402 - 410, from initial problem formatting to solution matching to solution application & analysis.

   - organize interface analysis logic definitions

   - add functions from workflows & analysis (to do list, questions answered, problems solved, interface definition & functions) as files in functions/ folder
     - resolve duplicate functions
     - organize into primary core functions & list sample parameters (like objects to identify for the identify function)

   - function to translate interface query logic into interface language (combination of core functions (find/build) & other core components)

+  - insight analysis includes:
+      - identifying how an insight is generated
+      - identifying alternate ways to generate the insight
+      - identifying how an insight fits into its problem space
+        - identifying the relationship between the problem space structure & the insight

   - example of a system analysis function: identify a system object (error) in the problem space system